kossiitkgp/KWoC-Frontend/README.md

 After KWoC ends, the website is archived.
 The stats data (including the total PRs, total commits, total contributors, and individual stats) is copied and added to the site source.

-The archived source code is commited to a branch named `kwoc-xx-archive` and hosted on `kwocxx.kossiitkgp.org` where `xx` represents the last two digits of the year.
-The archive is also hosted on `kwoc.kossiitkgp.org` until the next year's website is deployed.
+The archived source code is committed to a branch named `kwoc-xx-archive` and hosted on `kwocxx.kossiitkgp.org`, where `xx` represents the last two digits of the year.
+The archive is also hosted on `kwoc.kossiitkgp.org` until the following year's website is deployed.

-The development for the next website continues in the default branch.
+The development for the next KWoC website continues in the default branch.

-> **WARNING** DO NOT INCLUDE COMMIT ANY PERSONAL DATA TO THE ARCHIVE.
+> **WARNING** DO NOT COMMIT ANY PERSONAL DATA TO THE ARCHIVE.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->